tod97/ASYNCIO_ngrams/README.md

 # Lab Parallel Computing

-This project aims to compare the performances of sequential and parallel n-gram counting algorithms using the asyncio concurrent library.
+This project aims to compare the performance of sequential and parallel n-gram counting algorithms using the asyncio concurrent library.

 ## Installation